junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Save SBA from Sanctuary Cities Act”.
+This Act may be cited as the “Save SBA from Sanctuary Cities Act of 2025”.

 ## § 2.
 Relocation of certain offices in sanctuary jurisdictions